muratk3n/thirdwave/en/tweets/2019/week47.md

 # Tweets - Week 47

-Dude slams McConnell now, but after 2008 he was the onee who put his party on that multicultural, multiracial diet bcz the idea was "that's where the voters were".
-Turned out some1 could mobilize, sell other configurations..
+Dems slam McConnell now, but after 2008 he was the one who put his party on that multicultural, multiracial coalition diet (bcz the idea was "that's where the voters were").
+Turned out some1 could mobilize, sell other configurations, focusing on econ issues.

 *2019-11-21 8:52:2*